 Overwhelmed widower Seth Webster is searching for a housekeeper to help him with his unruly six year old twin sons.
 "Mrs. Miracle" mysteriously appears and quickly becomes an irreplaceable nanny, chef, friend... and matchmaker.

-Since his wife's fatal car crash, Seth Webster is flat out with his architect career and caring for his darling, doted rascals twin sons Jason and Judd (6), whose unrelenting mischief chased every housekeeper the agency sent in no time.
+Since his wife's fatal car crash, Seth Webster is flat out with his architect career and caring for his darling, doting rascal twin sons Jason and Judd (6), whose unrelenting mischief chased every housekeeper the agency sent in no time.
 Mrs. Merkle turns up mysteriously, but is so good at minding boys and house that her name gets corrupted into Mrs. Miracle.
-Sneekily, she also pulls miraculous strings to make sure recluse Seth dates again with single mother Reba Maxwell, also to the kids' liking, trough their school's Christmas show.
+Sneakily, she also pulls miraculous strings to make sure recluse Seth dates again with single mother Reba Maxwell, also to the kids' liking, through their school's Christmas show.
 Written by

 Was this review helpful to you?